Knicks vs. Celtics odds, prediction, spread, time: 2026 NBA picks for Thursday, April 9 from proven model

 SportsLine's model reveals its New York Knicks vs. Boston Celtics predictions and NBA picks today

 Two Eastern Conference contenders will meet on Thursday's NBA schedule as the Boston Celtics visit the New York Knicks.
 Boston (54-25) is the No. 2 seed and has won four straight, most recently defeating Charlotte, 113-102, on Tuesday.
 New York (51-28) is the 3-seed in the East and is riding a three-game win streak, last knocking off Atlanta, 108-105, on Monday.
 A Celtics win would lock up the No. 2 seed in the conference behind top seed Detroit.
-Jaylen Brown (Achilles), Derrick White (knee) and Neemias Queta (toe) are questionable for Boston.
+Jaylen Brown (Achilles) is out for Boston, while Derrick White (knee) and Neemias Queta (toe) are both available.

 Tipoff is at 7:30 p.m.
 ET from Madison Square Garden in New York City.
 The Knicks have won two of three matchups this season.
-New York is a 4.5-point favorite in the latest Celtics vs. Knicks odds, while the over/under for total points scored is 215.5.
+New York is a 5.5-point favorite in the latest Celtics vs. Knicks odds, while the over/under for total points scored is 212.5.
+New York is at -216 on the money line.
 Before making any Knicks vs. Celtics picks, check out the Knicks vs. Celtics predictions from the SportsLine Projection Model.

 Visit our DraftKings promo code review to see their latest offers and get started.